VictoriaMetrics/VictoriaMetrics/docs/VictoriaLogs/vmalert.md

 ## Time filter

-It's recommended to omit the [time filter](https://docs.victoriametrics.com/victorialogs/logsql/#time-filter) in the rule expression.
+It's recommended to omit the [time filter](https://docs.victoriametrics.com/victorialogs/logsql/#time-filter) in rule expression.
 By default, vmalert automatically appends the time filter `_time: <group_interval>` to the expression.
-For instance, the rule below will be evaluated every 5 minutes, and will return the result with logs from the last 5 minutes.
+For instance, the rule below will be evaluated every 5 minutes, and will return the result with logs from the last 5 minutes:
 ```
 groups:
     interval: 5m